Fyphen1223/TsumiLink/README.md

 const { TsumiInstance } = require('tsumi');

-const Tsumi = new TsumiInstance({
+//You shuoldn't name TsumiInstance "tsumi".
+It will override core stuffs of TsumiLink. const Tsumi = new TsumiInstance({
 	botId: 'Your bot ID goes here',
 	sendPayload: (guildId, payload) => {